 The protection of children under the age of 18 by the state has been so firmly embedded within United States law, practice, and policy that nearly every aspect of childhood is regulated by it.
 Collectively, these laws and practices create a shared expectation of children's experiences and development that, in their ideal form, should produce adult citizens in service of the state in terms of their health, intellect, morality, and abilities.
 At its crudest, certain deviations from the norms of childhood-sexual exploitation, abuse, and even some forms of juvenile sexual activity - have historically been addressed with new policy, law, education, and adjudication.
 In some cases, however, a disconnect exists between the expectations of childhood and the actual lived experiences of diverse groups of children, leading to pathologies of child governance, defined here as unintended consequences or outcomes from laws and policies that exacerbate the abuse, delinquency, criminalization, and exploitation of children.
-While this chapter examines the U.S. case, pathologies of child governance can be found throughout the international system, including within key institutions of the children's rights regime (see Pruitt and Missbach's, Martuscelli's, and Johnson's chapters in this volume).

-I examine here one such pathology-the exclusion of a cohort of children, a significant percentage of children involved in the sex trade, 1 from treatment as victims under the law and the subsequent protections afforded other children involved in the sex trade in the United States.
-Precise numbers of children involved in the sex trade in the United States are difficult to come by, unsurprisingly, but studies have put the number between 5,000 and 21,000 (Hounmenou and O'Grady, 2019: 189; NCSL, 2017: 1).
-The protections studied here are Safe Harbor laws, a patchwork of U.S. laws that seek to protect some children from criminal penalties associated with involvement in the sex trade.
-Boys, as well as lesbian, gay, bisexual, transgender, and queer (LGBTQ) children, and those children with LGBTQ clients make up the
+I examine here one such pathology-the exclusion of a cohort of children, a significant percentage of children involved in the sex trade, 1 from treatment as victims under the law and the subsequent protections afforded other children involved in the sex trade.
+Precise numbers of children involved in the sex trade in the United States are difficult to come by, unsurprisingly, but studies have put the number between 5,000 and 21,000 (Hounmenou and O'Grady, 2019: 189; NCSL, 2016: 1).
+The protections studied here are Safe Harbor laws, a patchwork of laws that seek to protect some children from criminal penalties associated with involvement in the sex trade.
+Boys, as well as lesbian, gay, bisexual, transgender, and queer (LGBTQ) children, and those children with LGBTQ clients make up the majority of children excluded by Safe Harbor protections.
+Of these groups, Black and Latino children are overrepresented.
+The common connection among these excluded children is twofold: First, children in this cohort tend to deviate from the expectation of what a 'victim' should be, usually a white, female child naively

-1 I use the expression children involved in the sex trade or sex industry as a neutral description, regardless of whether the state considers them victims or criminals, and regardless of whether they work with a third party (colloquially known as a pimp) - someone other than the worker or the client - or operate alone.
-I employ the term third party because it avoids the classed and racialized stereotypes inherent in (or attached to) pimp and because it better denotes the range of roles and services provided (STELLA, 2013).
+1 I use the expression children involved in the sex trade as a neutral description, regardless of whether the state considers them victims or criminals, and regardless of whether they work with a third party (colloquially known as a pimp) - someone other than the worker or the client - or operate alone.
+I employ the term third party because it avoids the classed and racialized stereotypes inherent in pimp and because it better denotes the range of roles and services provided (STELLA, 2013).
 I further choose the term sex trade as opposed to prostitution because of its greater neutrality.

-majority of children excluded from Safe Harbor protections.
-Of these groups, Black and Latino children are overrepresented.
-The common connection among these excluded children is twofold: First, children in this cohort tend to deviate from the expectation of what a 'victim' should be, usually a white, cisgender female child naively derailed from her prescribed path to adulthood (Austin and Farrell, 2017; Baker, 2013).
-Second, they tend to operate in the sex trade without a third party (commonly known as a pimp).2 I argue in this paper that through an examination of this pathology-the exclusion of children in the sex trade from Safe Harbor protections- as well as a consideration of other pathologies of child governance, we can better understand how a singular narrative of childhood with its oversimplified conceptions of gender and agency, produces outcomes antithetical to the intention of child protection efforts by the state.
+derailed from her prescribed path to adulthood (Austin and Farrell, 2017; Baker, 2013).
+Second, they tend to operate in the sex trade without a third party (commonly known as a pimp).2 I argue in this paper that through an examination of this pathology-the exclusion of children in the sex trade from Safe Harbor protections- as well as a consideration of other pathologies of child governance, we can better understand how a singular narrative of childhood, with its oversimplified conceptions of gender and agency, produces outcomes antithetical to the intention of child protection efforts by the state.
 The outcome of this pathology is that in attempting to separate victims from perpetrators, governance related to children involved in the sex trade misidentifies child sexual agency, conflates it with consent and culpability, and further traumatizes and exploits already marginalized children.